 While some wind down with Netflix or a glass of wine, Sarah has replaced these with eBay.
 "I find it relaxing to trawl through pages of dining tables and mirrors and imagine them in my life.
 I guess it’s a shopping addiction.
 There’s no tangible object I can get from watching a Netflix show, but I can buy the stuff I’m looking at on eBay."
 She also loves that the objects she’s buying come with a story.
 "I recently bought a table from eBay and the man who previously owned the table sent me all this extra stuff with it for free, like a table cover and wood polish spray and a special wood polish cloth.
 Clearly, the table meant something to him.
 I imagined that man being sad sending me his table, with all its table memories, packing it in a van and maybe even regretting it."

-A recent study by eBay UK identified a generation of renters who are "spending in the present", splashing out on decorative knick-knacks and colourful kitchenware rather than saving for long-term goals.
+A study by eBay UK showed a generation of renters who are "spending in the present", splashing out on decorative knick-knacks and colourful kitchenware.
 When owning a home is so impossible for many millennials, who can blame them for looking to small purchases for some sense of security and societal standing?

 Unfortunately, Wendy Gregory,a psychologist and writer, says this is not a good way of dealing with anxiety: "If you are unable to control this behaviour, then it is potentially damaging to your mental health."
 The instant gratification buying things brings masks the true causes of the anxiety and can actually prevent those suffering from seeking more long-term solutions or treatment.